England upsets All Blacks to reach Rugby World Cup final - WHIZ News

 “We’ve had 2 ½ years to prepare for it.
 They’ve had a week to prepare,” Jones said, recalling how England targeted this game when the tournament draw was made.
 “We’ve been unconsciously preparing for this.”

+“We set out four years ago … we wanted to be the best team in the world and we’re not the best team in the world,” Jones said.
+“But we’ve got an opportunity to play in a game where we could be and that’s the only thing we’re concerned with.”

+England will next play the winner of Sunday’s semifinal between two-time champion South Africa and Wales.
+Four years ago, no northern teams reached the semis.
+After Saturday, teams from the north have at least a 50-50 shot of winning it.

-The New Zealanders rallied from 15-0 down to win the last meeting 16-15, but this time England didn’t give them a chance.
+The New Zealanders rallied from 15-0 down to win their last meeting against England 16-15, but this time England didn’t give them a chance.
 And that included two tries disallowed by the Television Match Official.

-“There’s no shame in getting beaten by them,” New Zealand coach Steve Hansen said.
-“There’s a lot of hurt.”
+“There’s no shame in getting beaten by them,” New Zealand coach Steve Hansen said, but “there’s a lot of hurt.”
 What hurt Hansen more was the suggestion that the All Blacks didn’t turn up hungry to win.
-He invited a reporter to step outside the news conference room for questioning his team’s commitment.
+He invited a reporter to step outside the news conference room for daring to question his team’s commitment.

-England will next play the winner of Sunday’s semifinal between two-time champion South Africa and Wales.
-Four years ago, no northern teams reached the semis.
-This time, teams from the north have at least a 50-50 shot of winning it.

 England always led after Tuilagi’s try, which Owen Farrell converted.
 Flyhalf George Ford kicked four penalties to keep the scoreboard pressure on.

-Much will be made of England’s V-formation when facing the haka.
-Farrell didn’t take a backward step in responding.

-“We wanted to not just stand there and not let them come at us,” the England captain said.
-“We wanted to keep a respectful distance.
-And be respectful, but we didn’t want to just stand in a flat line and let them come at us.”

 New Zealand was overwhelmed in almost every aspect of the game, with even its try coming from an England mistake when hooker Jamie George overthrew at a lineout.
-Ardie Savea collected and crossed the line in the 57th minute.
+Ardie Savea collected and dived over in the 57th minute.

-England made fewer tackles — 145-161 — but made them count with flanker Sam Underhill making two big hits on New Zealand captain Kieran Read and Jordie Barrett.
+England made fewer tackles — 145-161 — but made them count in a system sharpened by defense coach John Mitchell — an ex-All Blacks coach — and typified by flanker Sam Underhill’s robust hits on Read and Jordie Barrett.
+New Zealand conceded more penalties (11-6) and turnovers.

-But right from the start, the team that had been expected to play direct rugby threw the ball right, to the left and back right again before Tuilagi barged over from the base of a close-range ruck.

-Tuilagi created another chance when he intercepted a Beauden Barrett floating pass in the eight minute and sent Jonny May away on the left, but with the cover defense closing in the winger’s inside pass went to ground.

-The first of the disallowed tries occurred in the 25th, when the TMO ruled against Underhill’s try because Tom Curry took out two defenders when he crossed in front of a ball-playing Kyle Sinckler.
+The first of the disallowed tries was in the 25th, when the TMO ruled against Underhill’s try because Tom Curry blocked two defenders when he crossed in front of a ball-playing Kyle Sinckler.

-But Underhill earned a penalty a minute before halftime, allowing Ford to make it 10-0.
+But Underhill earned a penalty that allowed Ford to make it 10-0 at halftime.
 It was only the second time New Zealand had been held scoreless in the first half of a World Cup game — the first was in a semifinal loss to Australia in 1991.

-Scrumhalf Ben Youngs scurried over the line six minutes after the break, shaping to pass in a cross-field run before darting into a big gap.

-An ominous end of that comeback came on the hour, though, when Underhill caught and tackled Jordie Barrett as New Zealand was launching a counterattack from deep.
+An ominous end of that comeback came on the hour, though, when Underhill caught and tackled Jordie Barrett as New Zealand was launching a counterattack.

 It’s been a tough year for New Zealand teams against England, after the Cricket World Cup went to England on an unusual tiebreaker countback.